Aspis

+introduced in the late eighth or early seventh centuries BC.

 Construction

 An aspis was deeply dished and made primarily of wood.
 Some had a thin sheet of bronze on the outer face, often just around the rim.
 The convention was to decorate the shield.

 The aspis often exceeded 3 ft in diameter, typically weighed about 16 lb, and was about 1 to 1+1/2 in thick.
 This large shield was made possible partly by its shape, which allowed it to be supported comfortably on the shoulder.
 The revolutionary part of the shield was, in fact, the grip.
 Known as an argive grip, it placed the handle at the edge of the shield and was supported by a leather or bronze fastening for the forearm at the center, known as the porpax.
 This allowed hoplites more mobility with the shield, as well as the ability to capitalize on their offensive capabilities and better support the phalanx.
 The shield rested on a man's shoulders, stretching down to the knees; and it had a convex face, like that of a shallow bowl.
 It was theorized they were designed for a mass of hoplites to push forward into the opposing army, a move called othismos.
 The convex face would allow the bearers to continue breathing (and therefor pushing) while being crushed from ahead and behind.
 An enemy soldier without this innovation would suffocate, then faint or panic; though this is a disputed theory.